Will the Heat cover the spread vs. the Hornets? Promo Codes, Betting Trends, Records ATS

 Heat vs. Hornets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-Southeast Division opponents meet when the Miami Heat (12-10) visit the Charlotte Hornets (7-13) at Spectrum Center, tipping off at 7:00 PM ET on Monday, December 11, 2023.
-The Hornets are 3.5-point underdogs in the game, the second matchup between the teams this season.
-The over/under is 220.5 for the matchup.
+The Miami Heat (13-10) host the Charlotte Hornets (7-14) in a matchup of Southeast Division teams at Kaseya Center, starting at 7:30 PM ET on Wednesday, December 13, 2023.
+The Hornets are 7.5-point underdogs in the game, the third matchup between the squads this season.
+The over/under for the matchup is set at 224.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!